All posts

 Funds in transit may become inaccessible during payroll deadlines, tax deadlines, or supplier payments.
 The operational pressure compounds in ways that extend far beyond the frozen amount.

 Customers may not distinguish between "payment processor issue" and "business issue."
 A freeze that prevents refunds or delays fulfillment can damage reputation in ways that outlast the freeze itself.
+Founders whose entire revenue infrastructure depends on a single platform face compounded exposure — the structural risks of platform dependency extend well beyond the frozen funds.

 Recovery takes longer than expected